eclipse-archived/smarthome/tools/static-code-analysis/README.md

 - for PMD - https://pmd.github.io/pmd-5.4.0/pmd-java/rules/index.html;
 - for Checkstyle - http://checkstyle.sourceforge.net/checks.html;
 - for FindBugs - Keep in mind that the process for adding a check in FindBugs contains two steps:
-   - First you should open the link with [BugDescriptors](http://findbugs.sourceforge.net/bugDescriptions.html), choose the bug that you want to detect and create a Match in `src/main/resources/rulesets/pmd/YOUR_RULESET`;
+   - First you should open the link with [BugDescriptors](http://findbugs.sourceforge.net/bugDescriptions.html), choose the bug that you want to detect and create a Match in `src/main/resources/rulesets/findbugs/YOUR_RULESET`;
-   - Next you should find the Detector that finds the Bug that you have selected above (you can use [this list](https://github.com/findbugsproject/findbugs/blob/d1e60f8dbeda0a454f2d497ef8dcb878fa8e3852/findbugs/etc/findbugs.xml)).
-Then add the Detector in the `findbugs-maven-plugin` configuration under the property `visitors`.
+   - Next you should find the Detector that finds the Bug that you have selected above (you can use [this list](https://github.com/findbugsproject/findbugs/blob/d1e60f8dbeda0a454f2d497ef8dcb878fa8e3852/findbugs/etc/findbugs.xml)) and add the Detector in the `src/main/resources/configuration/findbugs.properties` under the property `visitors`.

 ## Write custom checks